Leading in Times of High Volatility and Uncertainty

-Developing Emotional Intelligence in an Organizational Context
+Developing Resilience in an Organizational Context

 EQ significantly impacts performance, especially at senior levels in an organization.
 In Daniel Goleman's research, EQ was twice as important as other factors for performance at all levels.
 Its importance increases at higher levels of a company.
 When comparing star performers in senior leadership positions with average ones, 90% of the difference was attributable to EQ (rather than cognitive abilities).

+EQ is located in the limbic system.
+This is a group of forebrain structures that includes the hypothalamus, the amygdala and the hippocampus.
 Our custom EQ Labs™ are designed to address the Limbic Brain in the way the Limbic Brain learns: Experientially through repeated practice and feedback - as opposed to books, articles and lectures.
 Trying to build EQ cognitively does not work and reduces interpersonal effectiveness.